“In the future, everyone will be world-famous for 15 minutes.” — Andy Warhol, effectively predicting the rise of social media influencers

 With his trademark platinum fright wigs and Rayban sunglasses, he adopted a mythic persona.
 In a whispery voice, Warhol claimed to be a “deeply superficial person.”

 He was largely mute, while doling out maxims right and left.
-He made his fortune hawking luxury brands, but embraced plebeian objects to carve out a niche as a "pure" artist.
+Warhol made his fortune hawking luxury brands, but embraced plebeian objects to carve out a niche as a “pure” artist.

-Andy Warhol, the Rise of a Pop Art Philsopher
+Andy Warhol, the Rise of a Pop Art Philosopher

 1. Warhol’s Childhood and Student Years